Tuft & Needle: History

-Park and Marino grew the company to over $100 million in annual revenue with no venture funding.
-Within its first full year in business, the company generated $1 million in sales at the end of 2013.
-In April 2014, Park spoke about founding a start-up and achieving success at IST Start-Up Week, which was hosted by Pennsylvania State University.
-The company later opened its first brick-and-mortar showroom in the company's Phoenix headquarters in December 2014, which was made as "an experiment" and was available by appointment only.
+The company generated $1 million in sales at the end of 2013.
+The company later opened its first brick and mortar showroom in the company's Phoenix headquarters in December 2014.

-Tuft & Needle acquired TN.com in September 2015.
-The company established its headquarters at the historical O.S.
-Stapley Hardware buildings on Grand Avenue in Phoenix in December 2015, after a city grant of $300,000 was used to improve and repair the buildings by a real estate developer.
+Tuft & Needle acquired 'TN.com' domain in September 2015.
+The company established its headquarters at O.S.
+Stapley Hardware buildings on Grand Avenue in Phoenix in December of 2015, after a city grant of $300,000 was used to improve and repair the buildings by a real estate developer.
 In 2015, Tuft & Needle grew to over 100 employees and earned over $100 million in revenue.

 After turning down investment offers from venture capital investors, Park and Marino took out a $500,000 loan from Bond Street in 2016.
-In 2016, the company launched a national billboard campaign entitled "Mattress Stores Are Greedy".
+In 2016, the company launched a national billboard campaign entitled "Mattress Stores Are Greedy."

 In 2017, the company had $170 million in sales.
 Tuft & Needle spent over $14 million in media during the same year.

 On September 28, 2018, Tuft and Needle closed a merger with mattresses manufacturer Serta Simmons Bedding.
 In November 2018, they also announced a partnership with Amazon to release an Amazon-exclusive mattress called "The Nod." by Tuft & Needle.

-On January 23, 2023, Serta Simmons Bedding filed for Chapter 11 bankruptcy.
+On January 23, 2023, Serta Simmons Bedding filed for Chapter 11 Bankruptcy.